RealIndrit/blender-import-openctm/README.md

 ![Old Man model with color data](assets/old_man_big.png)

 **Note** Some probles that might occur
-- Model might be scaled weird way when imported, make sure to scale it to viewport size after importing it.
 - Normals might be flipped, fix it by force a recalculate normals in Blender.